 Now that we had the ability to play a fairly intricate "solo" on the instrument, we were again faced with the problem that many instruments all playing similar sounds would tend to blend into just so much noise.
-Being exposed to modern American musical culture, most people expect certain things from "music".
-They expect a
+Being exposed to modern American musical culture, people most certain expect things from "music".
+They expect а